not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 ## set-label

-The *set-label* is used within an [action](#action) to update label of the output port in the tooltip when moving the mouse over it.
+The *set-label* is used within an [action](#action) to update text label of the output port in the tooltip when moving the mouse over the port.
 This is a purely aesthetic action to allow easier identification of output ports in the VCV Rack UI.
 Since setting the label of an output port in VCV Rack requires memory allocations (i.e. has a minor performance overhead), this action should not be executed repeatedly in a script.
 This action is intended to be used during script setup (e.g. in the *global-actions* of the [script](#script) element).

 The port on which the label should be updated is determined by the `index` property.
-The `label` property should contain the value to use.
+The `label` property should contain the text to use.

 The output ports can be addressed by their number label as it is visible on the UI, so the `index` property can go from `1` up to (and including) `8`